 Welcome to Year 6

-Our teacher is Mrs Pennington (Mrs Jennings teaches us on a Wednesday afternoon)
+Our teacher is Mrs Pennington (Mr Bowden and Mrs Winder teach us on a Wednesday afternoon).

 What an amazing time Year 6 had at Hothersall Lodge this year!
 All of the children were amazing and confronted every challenge with determination and a huge smile on their face.
 Throughout the week, we have enjoyed a number of exciting activities including canoeing, climbing, orienteering, archery, mountain biking and survival skills, as well as some fantastic evening activities.
 We also enjoyed a walk to Malham Cove, Gordale Scar and Janet's Foss.
 Every child took part in activities that helped them to conquer their fears, work as a team and develop strategies to overcome problems.
 The food was delicious, with plenty of choice for everyone and the children had a great time spending their money at the tuck shop.
 The staff also had a fantastic time because of the fantastic behaviour, attitude and resilience of the children.

 So a big thank you and massive well done to every single child!